blackhillsinfosec/Wifi-Forge/README.md

 Wi-Fi Forge provides a safe and legal environment for learning WiFi hacking.
 Based on the open source [Mininet-Wifi](https://github.com/intrig-unicamp/mininet-wifi/tree/master?tab=readme-ov-file), this project automatically sets up the networks and tools needed to run a variety of WiFi exploitation labs, removing the need for the overhead and hardware normally required to perform these attacks.

 ## Disclaimer/Notes
-- The installation script will only run on Ubuntu, Debian, Fedora, or Kali.
+- The installation script will only run on Ubuntu, Parrot, or Kali.
 - It is suggested to run Wifi Forge on Ubuntu version 24.04 or the lastest version of Kali.
 - The Wifi Forge installation script may disrupt normal operating system use, it is suggested to use a fresh install, virtual machine, or build using the provided dockerfile (see Set-Up Guide/Docker)